WLAN-Pi/.github/contributing.md

 If you've noticed a bug or have a specific feature request, make one!

-Please get confirmation and approval of your bug (is it reproducible? how so?) or feature request (does it fit with the project?) before starting to code.
-If you're fixing a bug, open an issue on the respective repo.
-For features, start a [discussion](https://github.com/WLAN-Pi/feedback/discussions/categories/general-feedback) before coding.
+Are you working on code already?
+Cool!
+Please open an issue (is it reproducible? how so?) or feature request (does it fit with the project?) before getting too far.
+If you're fixing a bug, open an issue on the respective repo, and then submit and link a PR to that issue.
+For new features, you're awesome!
+Thanks!
+Please start a [discussion](https://github.com/WLAN-Pi/feedback/discussions/categories/general-feedback) before coding.

 ## Get the style right

 Your code should follow the same conventions & pass the same code quality checks as the rest of the project.
+Style is a work in progress.
+Do you want to work documentation?
+We could use help.
 Check out [WLAN-Pi/developers](https://github.com/WLAN-Pi/developers) to find documentation around style, workflow, processes, and more.

 ## Submitting a pull request